StringManolo/ff/README.md

 Small (250 lines of code) javascript framework library to provide you with some handfull features in an easy way.
 This proyect is also hosted at Netlify and accesible [here](https://fastframework.ga/ff.js)

+### Updates
+###### New Object Cache
+New method that allows you to cache and manage cached files.
+Full cached webpages works 100% offline and load faster online.

 ### Install
 ##### ES6 module import.
 Create a html file.